-The social, health and economic consequences of the COVID-19 pandemic continue to evolve rapidly and have major impacts across the Globe.
-Subsequent to year end, the impact of the ongoing COVID-19 pandemic and measures to contain the virus, may result in further decline in service delivery and impact the returns on investment.
-The impact of the continued lockdown is not quantified due to a number of variable factors in the current environment.
-The Company continues to reassess its operating model to ensure sustainability.
+The social, health and economic consequences of the rising inflation rates and the COVID-19 pandemic continue to evolve and have major impacts across the Globe.
+Subsequent to year end, impacts of the ongoing global volatility in the financial markets may adversely affect the returns on investment of the Group.
+This cannot be quantified due to a number of variable factors in the current environment.